It was my first year as a self-contained teacher. I was teaching 3rd, 4th, and 5th graders.

 Not only did I feel like my time was being wasted, but it was disheartening to feel forced to provide instruction beyond my students’ academic levels.

 This told us there is a huge need for effective special education teaching materials for upper elementary curriculum.
-While modifying curriculum for K-1st grade isn’t easy by any means, there is less of a discrepancy between the content of the curriculum and the student skill levels.
+While modifying the curriculum for K-1st grade isn’t easy by any means, there is less of a discrepancy between the content of the curriculum and the student skill levels.

 Meaning the content and skill level of a kindergarten worksheet is often appropriate for a student in a K-1 classroom.
 However, while that same worksheet may be academically appropriate for your 5th student, the content and cutesy clip art is oftentimes too “babyish” and not grade level appropriate.